Millia Davenport: Biography

 She married editor Arthur Harold Moss in her early twenties and for a time was editor and publisher of The Quill, a Greenwich Village literary magazine.

 In the 1920s she married Walter Louis Fleisher, and in the late 1930s married a third time to physician Edward Harkevy.
 In 1947 she declined an offer from Orson Welles to design costumes for his film production of Macbeth in order to focus on her academic research, culminating in The Book of Costume.

 In the early 1960s she founded and cataloged the library of the American Museum of Folk Art.

 In 1981 Davenport received the highest honor given by the United States Institute for Theatre Technology, for a lifetime of distinguished contribution to the performing arts.
 That same year she was awarded an honorary doctorate from the Parsons School of Design.

+Davenport's work may be found in the collection of the National Gallery of Art.

 She died January 18, 1992, aged 96, at a nursing home minutes away from her longtime home in New City, New York, which she designed and built.